-The inscription at the top of the Cross reads: IHS NAZARENUS, REX IUDEORUM (meaning ‘Jesus of Nazareth, King of the Jews’).
-Its presence here was perhaps supposed to make this painted Cross appear more like the one described in the Bible: the Gospel of Saint John describes how the Roman governor Pontius Pilate nailed a sign with these words to Jesus’s Cross.
-It is possible, however, that there was originally a circular panel with an image of Christ in a blessing gesture placed above it, crowning the entire Crucifix.
+The inscription at the top of the Cross reads: IHS NAZARENUS, REX IUDEORUM (‘Jesus of Nazareth, King of the Jews’).
+Its presence here was perhaps supposed to make this painted Cross appear more like the one described in the Bible: the Gospel of John describes how the Roman governor Pontius Pilate nailed a sign with these words to the Cross.
+It is possible, however, that there was originally a circular panel with an image of Christ in a blessing gesture placed above it, crowning the entire crucifix.

 Download an 800px wide, 72dpi copy of this image.

 License and download a high resolution image for reproductions up to A3 size from the National Gallery Picture Library.